dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 # DJI Mobile iOS SDK Tutorial

-# How to create a MapView and Waypoint App: Part 1/2
+# How to create a MapView and Waypoint Application: Part 1/2
 In this tutorial, you will learn how to setup the DJI PC Simulator, upgrade your Inspire 1, Phantom 3 Professional and Phantom 3 Advanced's firmware to the beta version, and how to test the GroundStation API with DJI PC Simulator.
 Also, you will get comfortable with the basic process of using DJI GroundStation's Waypoint feature.
 So let's get started!

-## 1. Using DJI PC Simulator
+## 1. Using The DJI PC Simulator

 #### **1**. **Introduction**